-Contractor provided air monitoring, except for Category 'R' projects, must be in compliance with the Total Suspended Particulate (TSP) Lead Monitoring procedure as described in SSPC Technology Update No. 7 (SSPC TU-7), which may be obtained from the Bridge Division.
+Contractor provided air monitoring (except for Category 'R' projects with a surface area less than 300 sf except in the presence of hazardous materials) must be in compliance with the Total Suspended Particulate (TSP) Lead Monitoring procedure as described in SSPC Technology Update No. 7 (SSPC TU-7), which may be obtained from the Bridge Division.